WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hand_lmk_detection.md

----
-sidebar_position: 2
----

 # Hand Keypoint Detection

 ## Introduction

-The hand keypoint detection algorithm example subscribes to images and intelligent messages containing hand bounding box information.
-It uses BPU for algorithm inference and publishes algorithm messages containing hand keypoint information.
+The hand keypoint detection example subscribes to images and algorithm messages containing hand bounding box information.
+It uses BPU for inference and publishes messages containing hand keypoint.

 The index of hand keypoints is shown in the following figure: